thenikolayli/tsa_webmaster_26/readme.md

 # Instructions

-NEVER push to main!!
-Instead, create a branch and push to the branch and create a pull request.
+Only push to main, no branches